YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 In the above figure, we have computed the blackbody spectrum of different iconic stars.
 You can easily spot some of these stars in the night sky, with the help of softwares as [Stellarium](https://stellarium.org).
 We can clearly see that, the hotter the star, the more energy it emits (i.e. the bigger the peak of the curve).
 Furthermore, the hotter the star, the more blue its spectra is i.e. the more it is shifted to the right in frequency space (remember that higher frequencies mean shorter wavelengths).
 This figure allow us to verify the validity of Wien's law.
 We also note that our Sun is an "average" star, which is not so bright compared to other bluer (and bigger) stars as Rigel.

-From the blackbody law, we can also infer a link between the intrinsic luminosity of the star $L$ -- that is the energy the star radiates in space per unit of time -- and its size (radius) $R$ and temperature $T$ as
+From the blackbody law, we can also infer a link between the intrinsic luminosity of the star $L$ -- that is the total energy the star radiates in space per unit of time -- and its size (radius) $R$ and temperature $T$ as

 $$ L = 4\pi R^2\sigma T^4,$$